Coconut Milk Hot Chocolate Recipe

 How to Make Coconut Milk Hot Chocolate

-This Coconut Milk Hot Chocolate Recipe is super easy and quick.
+This Coconut Milk Hot Chocolate Recipe is super easy and quick to make.
 In about 20 minutes, you’ll be sipping this chocolatey goodness.
+It really is that easy.

-- Begin by warming the coconut milk in a saucepan, then whisk in cocoa powder (I like to use dark cocoa powder), sugar and cinnamon until thoroughly combined.
+- Begin by warming the coconut milk in a saucepan over medium-low heat, then whisk in cocoa powder (I like to use dark cocoa powder), sugar and cinnamon until thoroughly combined.
+The cocoa powder needs a bit of persuading to mix in.
+Be patient it will combine.

 More tasty beverages to warm you right up: